jlzhang001/lsst_firefly/README.md

 Basic coding structure
 ----------------------

 The whole application is based on the web technology.
 The application is built on top of [lsst/firefly][3].
-To facilitate the use of firefly, we plan to use the [docker][4] for deployment and development.
-It creates an clean virtual environment and glues the frontend and backend code together.
+To facilitate the use of firefly, we plan to use the [Docker][4] for deployment and development.
+It creates an clean virtual environment and glues the front end and back end code together.

-The image is available on [docker hub][7] and for interest, please look at the [Dockerfile][8] that created this image.
+The image is available on [Docker hub][7] and for interest, please look at the [Dockerfile][8] that created this image.

 Installation using Docker
 ------------
 Currently the following instruction assumes Linux/Unix system.
-The shell script might not be compatible with other types of OS.
-Note that Docker requires Linux kernel 3.10 or higher to be able to run.
+The shell script might not be compatible with other types of operating systems.
+Note that **Docker requires Linux kernel 3.10 or higher** to be able to run.
 Check [here][9] for dependencies.

 1. Follow the instruction on [Docker][4] and download Docker engine based on your OS.
 Detailed information on Docker is also available on the [documentation page][10].
 2. clone this repository and go into it `git clone --recursive https://github.com/lsst-camera-visualization/lsst_firefly.git <your repository> && cd <your repository>`